The 6888th Central Postal Directory Battalion

 “There was part of the history of these men in the files.
 You could see the last time that this man got mail, and you were so determined to find him because you had this pile of mail [sometimes packages] that he should have gotten over the years…”

-Though the U.S. government encourage the use of V-mail, there was still heavy use of regular mail.
+Though the U.S. government encouraged the use of V-mail, there was still heavy use of regular mail.
 In 1944, for instance, Navy personnel received 38 million pieces of V-mail, but over 272 million pieces of regular first class mail.
-And while the photo processing of V-mail was done elsewhere, once the paper copies of V-mail were created and bagged, those bags, too, awaited the 6888th at the warehouses.

 More Mail in Rouen, France